Drivers warned of I-495 lane, ramp closures in Haverhill

-The exit 108 (old 50) on-ramp from Route 97 (Broadway) to I-495 southbound will be closed from 10 p.m. to 5 a.m. the following mornings, beginning Monday evening, Aug.
-30, through Friday morning, Sept.
-3. Traffic detours will be posted.
+The exit 108 (old 50) on-ramp from Route 97 (Broadway) to I-495 southbound will be closed from 10 p.m. to 5 a.m from Tuesday evening, Sept.
+7, through Friday morning, Sept.
+10. Detours will be in place and signs will be posted.

 State officials are encouraging drivers to avoid the area and seek alternate routes to avoid delays.
 Drivers are asked to reduce speed and use caution when traveling through these areas.